Transduction (machine learning)

+Historical context

+The mode of inference from particulars to particulars, which Vapnik came to call transduction, was already distinguished from the mode of inference from particulars to generalizations in part III of the Cambridge philosopher and logician W.E.
+Johnson's 1924 textbook, Logic.
+In Johnson's work, the former mode was called 'eduction' and the latter was called 'induction'.
+Bruno de Finetti developed a purely subjective form of Bayesianism in which claims about objective chances could be translated into empirically respectable claims about subjective credences with respect to observables through exchangeability properties.
+An early statement of this view can be found in his 1937 La Prévision: ses Lois Logiques, ses Sources Subjectives and a mature statement in his 1970 Theory of Probability.
+Within de Finetti's subjective Bayesian framework, all inductive inference is ultimately inference from particulars to particulars.

 Example problem

 The following example problem contrasts some of the unique properties of transduction against induction.

 A collection of points is given, such that some of the points are labeled (A, B, or C), but most of the points are unlabeled (?).
 The goal is to predict appropriate labels for all of the unlabeled points.

 The inductive approach to solving this problem is to use the labeled points to train a supervised learning algorithm, and then have it predict labels for all of the unlabeled points.
 With this problem, however, the supervised learning algorithm will only have five labeled points to use as a basis for building a predictive model.
 It will certainly struggle to build a model that captures the structure of this data.
-For example, if a nearest-neighbor algorithm is used, then the points near the middle will be labeled "A" or "C", even though it is apparent that they belong to the same cluster as the point labeled "B".
+For example, if a nearest-neighbor algorithm is used, then the points near the middle will be labeled "A" or "C", even though it is apparent that they belong to the same cluster as the point labeled "B", compared to semi-supervised learning.

 Transduction has the advantage of being able to consider all of the points, not just the labeled points, while performing the labeling task.
 In this case, transductive algorithms would label the unlabeled points according to the clusters to which they naturally belong.
 The points in the middle, therefore, would most likely be labeled "B", because they are packed very close to that cluster.

 An advantage of transduction is that it may be able to make better predictions with fewer labeled points, because it uses the natural breaks found in the unlabeled points.
 One disadvantage of transduction is that it builds no predictive model.
 If a previously unknown point is added to the set, the entire transductive algorithm would need to be repeated with all of the points in order to predict a label.
 This can be computationally expensive if the data is made available incrementally in a stream.
 Further, this might cause the predictions of some of the old points to change (which may be good or bad, depending on the application).
 A supervised learning algorithm, on the other hand, can label new points instantly, with very little computational cost.